PaloAltoNetworks/Prisma-Enhanced-Remediation/AWS/docs/setup.md

 ![Output](../images/logs_output.jpg)

-- If you don't see the Prisma Cloud test message, or an error occurred, move to **Further Troubleshooting Lambda**.
+- If you don't see the Prisma Cloud test message, or an error occurred, check out **Further Troubleshooting Lambda**.

 Create a new Prisma Cloud Alert rule: